 Earthmind maintains a network of experienced Senior Associates to support the sustainability requirements of its clients and partners.
 Scroll down this page for more information on our Senior Associates.

-Frank is the founder and Executive Director of Earthmind.
-He has over 20 years of international experience in sustainable development and business.
+Francis is the founder and executive director of Earthmind.
+He has over 25 years of international experience in sustainable development and business.
 Professional strengths include strategic thinking, programme development, project management, technical analysis, policy dialogue, applied research, and executive training.
 Previous experience includes:

 - Oxford: as the CEO of Earthwatch Institute (Europe) managed a unique partnership programme with a group of 40 large multinational corporations